RoboCafaz/react-app-playground/bobby-generated-site/README.md

 Run `yarn build`.
 This will use webpack to bundle the website and code into a deployable web package.

+We leverage `babel` to transpile our Javascript code to something consumable by a web browser.

-We leverage `html-webpack-plugin` to serve up an HTML page that will run our React app?
+We leverage `html-webpack-plugin` to serve up an HTML page that will run our React app.

 ## Running the App